RomanCLV/MathEvaluator/README.md

 | pau | Pau : 1.5 * PI |
 | e | Euler constant : 2.7182818284590451 |
 | phi | The golden ration : 1.6180339887498949 |

+## Variables

+Variables can be used in expression.

+A variable name can not start with a number.
+Examples of valid name: x, _x, x2, alpha_2

+If you use a number before, it will be used a factor: `cos(2x)` -> `cos(2*x)`.

+To evaluate an expression that depends on variables, we must give the used variables else a `NotDefinedVariableException` will be throw.